restjquery/RESTjQuery/README.md

 # WordPress jQuery REST API Wrapper

-> Experimental Project: Provides a simple way of using the WordPress REST API via jQuery.
+An experimental project that provides a simple way of using the WordPress REST API via jQuery.

+> This project is in an alpha status.
+The project is not complete.

 ## Default Settings